shanemileham/shanemileham.github.io/_kb/business/leadership.md

 - That they are part of a community
 - That they are creating a better future

 In short, "Leadership is a process of social influence which maximizes the efforts of others toward the achievement of a greater good."
+But more than that, it is about creating feeling.
+And being aware of emotions, identifying causes, altering emotions, and making people feel certain ways are all skills characteristic of someone with high emotional intelligence.

 Leadership vs. Management:
 Management is ensuring the work specified is done well.
 Leadership is asking/deciding whether the work should be done at all.